Project Overview

 What is Horus?

 I built a web app to track my gym workouts.
-I decided to create my own because I don’t enjoy the existing solutions and my previous method of tracking workouts (excel sheet) was extremely inefficient and didn’t scale well.
+I decided to create my own because I didn’t enjoy the existing apps and my previous method of tracking workouts (excel sheet) was extremely inefficient and didn’t scale well.

 App Features